rudderlabs/rudderstack-docs/destinations/clevertap.md

 ## Adding Device Mode Integration
 {% tabs %}
 {% tab title="Android" %}
-To add CleverTap to your Android Project and enable its full functionality like push notifications, please follow these steps :
+To add CleverTap to your Android project and enable functionalities like push notifications, follow these steps :

 * Open your `app/build.gradle` (Module: app) file, and add the following: